Cognigy/Documentation/docs/insights/dashboards/engagement.md

 ### Handovers by time of the day

-Indicates the number of times a human agent was contacted.
-Multiple handovers may occur during a session.
+Our handover heatmap displays the number of times a human agent was contacted throughout the day.
+It is possible for multiple handovers to occur during a session.

 Source table: